SlicingDice/slicingdice-java/README.md

 }
 ```

-### `JSONObject getFields()`
+### `JSONObject getColumns()`
-Get all created fields, both active and inactive ones.
-This method corresponds to a [GET request at /field](http://panel.slicingdice.com/docs/#api-details-api-endpoints-get-field).
+Get all created columns, both active and inactive ones.
+This method corresponds to a [GET request at /column](http://panel.slicingdice.com/docs/#api-details-api-endpoints-get-column).

 #### Request example